 Our postgraduate programmes are designed to give students a comprehensive conceptual framework for understanding and analysing a wide range of topics in the field of migration and displacement.
 They also equip graduate students with the practical skills necessary to understand, analyse and advise on the drivers, impacts and management of migration within academia, government, business and non-profit organisations, where many of the programme’s alumni are currently employed.
 Students are strongly encouraged to partake in the Centre’s research activities and are frequently invited to publish and present their work done as part of this programme.

 The Migration and Displacement (coursework and research) programmes can either be undertaken full-time for a year or part-time over two years and consists of four courses and a research essay for Honors while the MA students have three courses and a research report.
 The compulsory courses are an Introduction to migration and displacement (SOSS4055A-Hons/7082A-MA) and Logics and methods of inquiry for migration research ( SOSS4059A-Hons/7026A-MA).
 A third elective can be chosen from either ACMS electives which include Migration, mobiliy and health in Southern Africa (SOSS 4057A-Hons/7088A-MA) and Critical perspectives on labour migration and livelihoods (SOSS4058A-Hons/7083A-MA), or from the School of Social Sciences.
 The PhD degree can be taken full-time for a duration of 3 years or Part-time for a maximum duration of 4 years.

-Hons and MA applications for 2022 have been extended until 30 November 2021.
+Hons and MA applications for 2023 are now open until 30 September 2022.
 PhD applications are considered on a rolling basis through out the year.